 OTHER WORDS FROM Walter MittyWalter Mittyish, adjective

-Idioms and Phrases with walter mitty
+Other Idioms and Phrases with Walter Mitty

 A person, generally quite ordinary or ineffectual, who indulges in fantastic daydreams of personal triumphs.
 For example, He's a Walter Mitty about riding in a rodeo but is actually afraid of horses.
 This term comes from James Thurber's short story, The Secret Life of Walter Mitty (1939), describing just such a character.